SystemsApproach/sdn/trellis.rst

     technique sometimes called VNF off-loading.
 VNF is an acronym for Virtual Network Function, which refers to functionality that sometimes runs as software in virtual machines.
-Off-loading refers to the idea of re-implementing this functionality to run in switch forwarding pipeline, rather than on a general-purpose server.
+Off-loading refers to the idea of re-implementing this functionality to run in the switch forwarding pipeline rather than on a general-purpose server.
 This generally leads to better performance because packets can be forwarded from source to destination without having to be diverted to a server.*